 Our compact city campus is a mix of very modern and very traditional buildings, all equipped with the latest technology used in teaching.
 It is easy to get around with teaching and social areas all within a short walk of each other.
 This helps to create the University’s strong sense of community and a relaxed, friendly atmosphere in which to study.

-Our Institute of Sport and Exercise has a wide range of high class facilities to keep you on your toes.
+Our Institute of Sport and Exercise has a wide range of high class facilities to support your mental and physical wellbeing.
 On campus we provide:

 a huge state-of-the-art-gym with personal training room